Acellera/htmd/doc/source/how-to/adaptive-inspect-run.md

 ## Gotchas

 - The epoch / spawn numbers live in the **directory name** (e.g. `e3s7_e1s2p0f120`), not in any database.
 If you rename or reorganise the `data/` tree post-hoc you lose the lineage.
-- `sim.input` and `sim.molfile` use absolute paths from when adaptive ran - if you move the project directory, regenerate the simlist with the new paths.
+- `sim.input` and `sim.molfile` use absolute paths from when adaptive ran; if you move the project directory, regenerate the simlist with the new paths.
 - `reconstructAdaptiveTraj` walks the **simlist you pass it**: every ancestor sim must be present in that simlist (typically the simlist over `data/` or `filtered/`).
 If you've dropped trajectories before reconstruction it'll fail to find their parents.
-- If adaptive is still running, `data/*/` will gain new subdirs while you inspect - re-run `simlist(...)` to refresh.
+- If adaptive is still running, `data/*/` will gain new subdirs while you inspect; re-run `simlist(...)` to refresh.

 ## See also

-- {doc}`How to configure adaptive sampling <adaptive-configure>` - the producer side of the data this how-to consumes.
+- {doc}`How to configure adaptive sampling <adaptive-configure>`: the producer side of the data this how-to consumes.
-- {doc}`Adaptive sampling explanation <../explanation/adaptive-sampling>` - what the epoch / spawn naming actually means.
+- {doc}`Adaptive sampling explanation <../explanation/adaptive-sampling>`: what the epoch / spawn naming actually means.
-- {py:func}`htmd.adaptive.adaptive.reconstructAdaptiveTraj` - API reference for ancestor-chain reconstruction.
+- {py:func}`htmd.adaptive.adaptive.reconstructAdaptiveTraj`: API reference for ancestor-chain reconstruction.